wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-php-sql-database-deploy-use-git.md

 * **index.php**: Displays a form for registration and a table containing registrant information.
 * **createtable.php**: Creates the SQL Database table for the application.
 This file will only be used once.

 To run the application locally, follow the steps below.
-Note that these steps assume you have PHP, SQL Server Express, and a web server set up on your local machine, and that you have enabled the [PDO extension for SQL Server][pdo-sqlsrv].
+Note that these steps assume you have PHP and SQL Server Express set up on your local machine, and that you have enabled the [PDO extension for SQL Server][pdo-sqlsrv].

 1. Create a SQL Server database called `registration`.
 You can do this from the `sqlcmd` command prompt with these commands: